Austin, Texas · Est. 2026

 Arrive.
 Get your name tag.
 Start.

-You walk in and get a hug and a name tag.
-You write your name — and answer an icebreaker question just below it.
-Something like: "Where's one place on your bucket list?"
-Immediately, strangers have something real to ask you.
-No awkward openers needed.
-From the first minute, there's an activity already happening — stations with questions, a whiteboard to write on.
+Walk in, get a hug and a name tag.
+Write your name and answer an icebreaker — "Where's one place on your bucket list?" — so people have something real to ask you right away.
+There's already an activity going.
 You're never just standing there.

 Minute 15 — The Circle